 Love Strategies & Preferences

-We all have strategies that run in our mind for everything we do from brushing our teeth to decision-making – simply put it’s a sequence of things that get us a specific outcome – Love is no different (read this blog for more on strategies).
+We all have strategies that run in our mind for everything we do from brushing our teeth to decision-making – simply put it’s a sequence of things that get us a specific outcome – Love is no different.
 If your love strategies are not fulfilled, you may not feel loved or fulfilled – everyone has a different strategy for arriving at the feeling of love.
 There are a number of strategies that make up our overall love strategy, for example:

 - Attraction strategies (the strategy that runs for us to know if we find someone attractive)